trifork/trireg2-api/README.md

 ### Tagging and Time Registrations

-The API provides several endpoints for the registration and updating of time entries.
+The API provides several endpoints for creating and updating time registrations.
 A time registration is an entity consisting of a time amount, date, the individual who made the registration, and optionally, a description of the activity performed.

 Time registrations, however, are not standalone entities and often require additional context to be meaningful.